If you’re looking to live on or make a living on vacant land that you’re purchasing, why not create a ranch, farm, or homestead?

 While there is no official definition of a ranch, it is generally considered a place where large livestock are raised and grazed to produce meat and other products.

-Thus, you should remember that ranches are farms (per the USDA definition) where livestock are raised under range conditions.
+Thus, ranches are farms (per the USDA definition) where livestock are raised under range conditions.

 These livestock will eventually be slaughtered for their meat and other products (think wool or leather).

 Like farms, some ranches focus solely on one animal while others have a variety.

 3. Farms and ranches may sound similar but have a few key differences in practice

 Because some farmers raise animals to produce meat and ranchers do the same, you may not see the immediate difference between the two.

 Here are some key distinctions that can help you differentiate.